 This is a great way to feed a crowd for weekend get-togethers or holidays.
 Boils are fun to do outside with a large pot and a propane tank, but in Oregon I can’t wait for the weather to cooperate for this type of cooking.
 I use a large pot on the stove and cook it in two batches.
 I cover the dining room table in newspapers and everyone sits down for an interactive meal of peeling shrimp, corn on the cob, potatoes and kielbasa.
+I’m telling you, this version tastes fantastic!

-Here I’m using the OXO Wooden Lemon Reamer to extract the juice from the lemons and into the broth.
-If you've never used a lemon reamer, I can highly recommend them.
 I never seem to be able to squeeze all the juice from a lemon and this tool is quite helpful when it comes to extracting it all.
 Good for limes too.

-I have a really large stock pot I use to do my boils.
+I have a really large (wide) stock pot I use to do my boils.
 I cook them in two batches, mostly because as we sit down to enjoy one serving the next comes off the stove warm and ready to eat.
 I find it much more enjoyable this way and the food remains hot.